kubash/kubash/docs/provision.md

 #name,role,cpuCount,Memory,network,mac,provisionerHost,provisionerUser,provisionerPort,provisionerBasePath,os,virt
 ```

-one, and only one node should be denoted `init_master` this is the first node to seed the rest of the cluster
+one, and only one node should be denoted `primary_master` this is the first node to seed the rest of the cluster

 ```
-master1,init_master,2,4096,default,52:54:00:e2:8c:11,localhost,root,22,/var/lib/libvirt/images,ubuntu,qemu
+master1,primary_master,2,4096,default,52:54:00:e2:8c:11,localhost,root,22,/var/lib/libvirt/images,ubuntu,qemu
 ```

 Additional masters can then be listed as such: